An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Cadence Simulation Results

 \subsection{Monte Carlo Analysis}

 Monte Carlo simulations are a well-known approach to analyze the effects of process variation on a system.
 Two test cases are analyzed here.
 At first, the 1T1R device is used for the Monte Carlo simulation. \SI{0.6}{\volt} is applied at $V_{in}$ and the memristor resistance is 9 k$\Omega$.
-According to Fig.\ref{fig:READ_MC} (a), the mean and std. dev. of the analysis are about \SI{54.5}{\micro\ampere} and \SI{0.452}{\micro\ampere} respectively.
-On the other hand, 3T1R shows a more compact Monte Carlo distribution of READ current.
-Fig.\ref{fig:READ_MC} (b) shows the Monte Carlo analysis plot of the READ-out current $I_2$ for the 3T1R device.
+According to Fig. \ref{fig:READ_MC} (a), the mean and std. dev. of the analysis are about \SI{54.5}{\micro\ampere} and \SI{0.452}{\micro\ampere}, respectively.
+The 3T1R circuit shows a tighter Monte Carlo distribution of READ current.
+Fig. \ref{fig:READ_MC} (b) shows the Monte Carlo analysis plot of the READ-out current $I_2$ for the 3T1R device.
 The mean and std. dev. are \SI{2.85}{\micro\ampere} and \SI{0.181}{\micro\ampere} accordingly.
 Here, the std. dev. of the READ current is lower than the 1T1R device.
-Moreover, the mean current is significantly lower to READ the same resistance level with our proposed design.
+Moreover, the mean current is significantly lower to READ the same resistance level using our proposed design.
+Moreover, a range of memristive process variations from 9\% to 31\% is considered for the proposed design.
+At HRS the process variation is very high and at LRS the variation is lower.
+A detailed analysis is presented in our prior work\cite{jetcas}.